FalasTech/falastech-media/README.md

 # 🌟 **FalasTech Media Assets** 🌟

-This repository contains the official branding assets for **FalasTech** — a technology-powered movement in solidarity with Palestine. 🇵🇸💻
+This repository contains the official branding assets for **FalasTech** — an open-source, tech-for-justice collective in support of Palestinian liberation.

 ## 📂 **Contents**